leaf-ai/studio-go-runner/README.md

 In order to query against experiment attributes such as evaluated fitness, the metadata experiment manifest is first extracted and read.
 Based on URIs inside the experiment manifest any attributes and results from the experiment can be read using its artifacts, given you have credentials to do so.
 The project id supplied by the experimenter to StudioML client when initiating the experiment must be unique.
 Other information within the experiment including the experiment id is not intended to be unique except within the context of a project.

-To support evolutionary learning use cases the plan is to use a combination of the go runner and new additional tooling delivered using SentientTechnologies open source github projects.
-The new runner and ENN features within SentientTechnologies projects will leave the studio github organization and StudioML projects untouched as much as is possible.
+To support evolutionary learning use cases the plan is to use a combination of the go runner and new additional tooling delivered using leaf-ai open source github projects.
+The new runner and ENN features within leaf-ai projects will leave the studio github organization and StudioML projects untouched as much as is possible.

 ## Metadata Details